rocky-linux/documentation/docs/release_notes/8-changelog.md

 Updates released since upstream are posted across our current architectures.
 We strongly recommend that all users apply *all* updates, including the content released today, on your existing Rocky Linux machines.
 This can be done by running `dnf update`.

 All Rocky Linux components are built from the sources hosted at [git.rockylinux.org](https://git.rockylinux.org).
 In addition, SRPMs are being published alongside the repositories in a corresponding "source" directory.
 You can find these on any of our mirrors.
 These source packages match every binary RPM we release.

+## 8.5 - 2021-12-09

+The following packages have been updated since December 09, 2021:

+* thunderbird: thunderbird-91.3.0-2.el8_4 ->
+* thunderbird-91.4.0-2.el8_5
+* thunderbird: thunderbird-91.3.0-2.el8.plus ->
+* thunderbird-91.4.0-2.el8.plus

+### Release Engineering Notes

+Thunderbird: This is a regular ESR build update for thunderbird.
+This update is for both the base repositories and Plus.
+The Plus repository contains a version of thunderbird with PGP support.

+## 8.5 - 2021-12-03

+The following packages have been updated since December 03, 2021:

+* abrt: abrt-2.10.9-21.el8 -> abrt-2.10.9-21.el8.rocky.0
+* firefox: firefox-91.3.0-1.el8_4 -> firefox-91.4.0-1.el8_5
+* sos: sos-4.1-5.el8 -> sos-4.1-5.el8.rocky.2

+### Release Engineering Notes

+Firefox: This is an updated ESR build for Firefox.

+abrt: This is a mostly cosmetic change.
+It removes the reliance on the libreport-rhel* and rhtsupport plugins.
+These packages can be safely removed after updating to the new abrt package.

+sos: This is a mostly cosmetic change.
+It brings down the upstream Rocky policy.
+See [this PR for more details](https://github.com/sosreport/sos/pull/2784)

 ## 8.5 - 2021-12-02